The Yoga Institute: Research

 The Yoga Institute is one of the Indian government recognized research institute.
 In 1924, first research on Prana was conducted by founder Yogendra with Surendranath Dasgupta, an orientalist and a scholar of Sanskrit and philosophy.

 In 1951, Harvard scientists and UNESCO experts, Dr. Theresa Browne and Dr. JB Millovanovich came to The Yoga Institute to conduct research on the effects of Yoni mudra.

 The institute also conduced research work like X ray research on Khecarī mudrā and X Ray studies on Sutra neti kriyas.
 It received Rs.
 35 Lakh from the Union Ministry of Health and Family Welfare to conduct research on how Yoga can help parents and students cope with exam stress.

 In 2004, a research project of Caring Heart on Reversal of Heart Disease was launched by the institute to prove the medical world that the heart disease could be treated through yogic lifestyle leading to reversal in coronary artery disease.

 The Yoga Institute conducted a study published in The Journal of the Association of Physicians of India (JAPI), which establishes the reversibility of heart disease through Yoga based lifestyle.

 The Yogendra family

 The Yoga Institute's founder, Yogendra is one of the figures responsible for simplifying yoga asanas and bringing yogic technologies to the common householder.
 He was known to be a lover of poetry and a proponent of eugenics, the "applied science or the bio-social movement which advocates the use of practices aimed at improving the genetic composition of a population", usually referring to human populations.
 He propagated yoga as a means to encourage conscious evolution.
 The founder's wife, Sita Devi was a proponent of Yoga and worked toward promoting yoga among women.

+Shri Yogendra had two sons, Jayadeva and Vijayadev.
+Viyayadev travelled to Australia in 1964 and established The Yoga Education Centre with his wife, Jill Campbell, in Melbourne.
+Vijayadev's work as a Yoga teacher, educationalist and author had a significant positive impact in Australia until his death in 2005.

 His eldest son, Dr. Jayadeva Yogendra, (M.A., PhD.) took up the Directorship of The Yoga Institute, Santacruz in 1985 and served as the president of institute until his death in February 2018.
 His wife, Hansa, is the present Director of the institute.